 Mission of the Council: is to reduce the economic, social, physical and psychological impact of diabetes in Arkansas by improving access to care and enhancing the quality of services by linking and maintaining effective network management relationships and implementing sound public health strategies.

 The Arkansas Diabetes Advisory Council (DAC) seeks members from a wide range of backgrounds and geographic locations from across the state to assist in its goals and objectives.

 Purpose of the Council: Established in 1998, the Council is to provide leadership to reduce the burden of diabetes in Arkansas.
 The Council represents public and private partners to promote education, awareness, and quality of care to reduce the burden of complications.
-The Council advocates for legislation, policies and programs to improve the treatment and outcomes of people with diabetes in Arkansas.
+The Council advocates for legislation, policies, and programs to improve the treatment and outcomes of people with diabetes in Arkansas.

 Membership consists of: persons with diabetes (or their family members), nurse educators, dietitians, health educators, primary care providers, podiatrists, endocrinologists, epidemiologists, psychologists, pharmacists, community health centers, diabetes education programs, health plans, American Diabetes Association, Juvenile Diabetes Research Foundation, Arkansas Department of Health, consumer or sales groups and academic institutions.

 Meetings are held quarterly (four times a year), the first Thursday of each quarter from 11:30am-1:00 p.m.
-Conference calling capability is available for those not able to travel to the Little Rock meeting location.

 Arkansas Diabetes State Plan: 2009 - 2014